- Costa Maya and Cozumel Cruise Ports:The Best Things Do On Shore With A Tween

 You could rent glass-bottom kayaks for an additional fee, which we didn’t do, but they looked cool.
 The water was clear enough that we could see some fish over the side of our sit-on-top kayaks.

-The beach was quiet when we arrived, but around lunchtime excursion groups started to show up for snorkeling.
+The beach was quiet when we arrived, but around lunchtime excursion groups that had beeen to Mayan ruins or on ATV tours started to show up for snorkeling.
 Of course all their splashing and noise scared the nearest fish away, so early morning or late afternoon is the best time to hang out there.
 We were beginning to feel a bit baked anyway, so we decided to take a taxi to the mercado municipal for lunch.

 Where To Eat Lunch

 Tween Traveler had a second breakfast of rice and refried black beans at the beach and declared them the best beans she’s ever had.
-I think if we’d stayed for lunch the food would have been predictable but fine and reasonably priced.
+I think if we’d stayed for lunch the food would have been predictable Mexican fare but good and reasonably priced.

 The municipal market wasn’t as busy on a weekday afternoon as I imagine it in in the morning and on weekends.
 There were a few restaurants inside with counters and tables nearby.
 Some are cash only and not expensive.